 - Performed a market analysis of the paint can market to determine barriers to entry and existence of sub-markets or significant product differentiation.
 Analyzed and critiqued marginal cost calculations made by the opposing expert with respect to its breach of contract claim.

 - Investigated allegations of below cost pricing by a well-known bicycle manufacturer.
 This assignment required detailed cost build ups of various products and analysis of the competitive landscape.

 - Examined a class of large pharmaceutical manufacturers accused of price discrimination and price fixing of a common contraceptive, analyzed the economics of the industry, defined the relevant market, and assessed any harm to competition and to consumers using various econometric methods.

 - Estimated potential exposure to the aggregation and use of market power by sellers of automotive glass.

 - Analyzed damages by constructing a logical but-for world that would have included enhanced competition from other third-party providers.

-- Defended a client accused of false advertising by the only major competitor in the marketplace.
-We created a database of the sales from both companies in order to compare the trends from each company both prior to and during the damage period.
-We compared the customer lists for both companies to determine which customers migrated between the competitors and refuted the plaintiff’s claim that all migrating customers were the result of false advertising.
-We calculated the damages due to plaintiff that isolated the other factors that contributed to plaintiff’s alleged drop in sales growth.
+- Defended a client accused of false advertising by the only major competitor in its marketplace.
+Created a database of the sales from both companies in order to compare the trends from each prior to and during the damage period.
+Compared the customer lists of both to determine which customers migrated between the competitors and refuted the plaintiff’s claim that all migrating customers were the result of false advertising.
+Calculated the damages due to plaintiff after isolating the other factors that contributed to plaintiff’s alleged drop in sales growth.